 In practice, the data on institutions contain measures of wage bargaining institutions, generosity and duration of unemployment benefits, strictness of employment protection legislation, labor taxation and minimum wages.
 Wage differentials by skill are not available for a long enough time period for a large enough number of countries.
-Thus, we use the ratio of the 90th to 10th percentile, w{90}/w{10} .
-This measure is highly correlated with the wage differential by skill.
-However, we acknowledge that w{90}/w{10} might capture some within-group wage inequality about which the model is silent.
+Thus, we use the ratio of the 90th to the 10th wage percentile, w{90}/w{10} , for male workers.
+We focus on males because the series are longer and the male wage is less affected by labor force participation changes over time.
+Although the measure w{90}/w{10} is highly correlated with the wage differential by skill, we acknowledge that it might capture some within-group wage inequality about which the model is silent.
+Moreover, w{90}/w{10} is an aggregate measure and thus captures the effect of union bargaining in the unionized sector as well as spill-overs to the non-union sector.
+However, the estimation results below suggest that such spill-overs do not dominate the effect in the unionized sector emphasized by our model.

 In equation (14) trade and technology determine the wage differential through relative prices, p_2/p_1 , and relative total factor productivity (TFP), a_2/a_1 .
-As frequently done in the literature, we proxy the effect of trade by the ratio of imports over value added, impint, and technology by the ratio of R&D expenditure over value added, rdint, in the manufacturing sector (see Machin and van Reenen, 1998).
+As frequently done in the literature, we proxy the effect of trade by the ratio of imports over value added, imp intensity, and technology by the ratio of R&D expenditure over value added, RD intensity, in the manufacturing sector (see Machin and van Reenen, 1998).
+Of course, in contestable markets imports might not change if foreign competition does, but in practice openness (and thus the exposure to competition) and trade volumes are highly correlated.

 The relative unemployment rate of skilled workers matters for the wage differential in equation (14) because it affects the outside option of skilled and unskilled workers.
 Unfortunately data on unemployment by skill are not available for all countries and time periods on a comparable basis.
-As a measure of the relative unemployment rate, we use the interaction of the aggregate unemployment rate with the relative skill endowment, luratio.
-This implicitly assumes that the relative unemployment rate of the skilled is proportional to the relative skill endowment.
-Since this hypothesis is very strong, we checked the robustness of our results using the relative skill endowment instead of the relative unemployment rate.
+As a measure of the relative unemployment rate, we use the relative skill endowment in the population $\log(skill)$, the aggregate unemployment rate $\log(u)$ and the interaction of the two.